aiaaee/JS_Algorithms/Derivation/README.md

 ## **Temporary**
-Sympy covers how to do basic calculus tasks such as derivatives, integrals, limits, and series expansions in SymPy.
-If you are not familiar with the math of any part of this section, you may safely skip it.
+Sympy covers how to do basic calculus tasks such as derivatives, integrals, limits, and series expansions.